discretize/discretize-guides/builds/guardian/hybrid-firebrand/index.md

 2) Use <Skill name="Bindingblade"/> -> <Skill name="pull"/> ( can be used if the bar is not broken yet)

 ### **Phase 4**
-1) <Skill name="tome of justice"/>  Chapter 4: Scorched Aftermath for stacking <Boon name="Might"/>	before she reach the party (Ideally right when the third Add dies)
+1) <Skill name="tome of justice"/> Chapter 4: Scorched Aftermath for stacking <Boon name="Might"/>	before she reach the party (Ideally right when the third add dies)
 2) Help with CC with  whatever you have
 3) <Skill name="symbol of wrath"/>
 4) <Skill name="whirling wrath"/>